Has Johnny Depp Gone Vegan?

 - More than 1 in 20 adults are considered to have extreme obesity.

-- About one-third of children and adolescents ages 6 to 19 are considered to be overweight or obese.
+- 1 in 3 children and adolescents aged 6 to 19 are overweight.

-- More than 1 in 6 children and adolescents ages 6 to 19 are considered to be obese.
+- 1 in 6 children and adolescents aged 6 to 19 are considered to be obese.

 The stats are pretty much the same no matter which “western country” you look at.